mmccoy-01/mmccoy-01.github.io/README.md

 ## Highlight-triggered GitHub collaboration

-The rendered Quarto book in `book/` shows a compact collaboration menu only after a reader selects meaningful text inside `main.content#quarto-document-content`.
+Jekyll posts and the rendered Quarto book in `book/` show a compact collaboration menu only after a reader selects meaningful article text.
+The single shared implementation supports `article.post-content` for posts and `main.content#quarto-document-content` for book chapters.
 It offers:

 - **Suggest edit**, which opens a GitHub issue with the rendered page, mapped `.qmd` source path, exact passage, nearby paragraph context, and a place for